phlntn/ddc/README.md

 What to do with this
 --------------------

+The first step would be to check whether your display supports DDC.
+Run `ddc 16` and see if it ouputs anything reasonable.

-You could use FunctionFlip to regain control over  the F1 & F2 keys on your keyboard and bind those to the included AppleScripts with an app like Alfred.
+You could then use FunctionFlip to regain control over the F1 & F2 keys on your keyboard and bind those to the included AppleScripts with an app like Alfred.